Localization in Objective-C

 Conclusion

-To wrap up, localization is easy, but storyboards can mess up your workflow when you change a lot in the storyboards.
+To wrap up, localization is easy, but storyboards can mess up your workflow if you change a lot in the storyboards.
 I usually stick to localizing buttons, labels etc. with code instead.